Then and now: Incredible images of the world's most beautiful train stations

 History and Art Collection/Alamy

 Union Station, pictured here around the time of its opening in 1927, was built as part of the City Beautiful movement – a North American social movement intended to promote architectural excellence.
-Construction began in 1914, but a materials shortage caused by the First World War led to major delays.
+Construction began in 1914, but a materials shortage caused by World War I led to major delays.
 The five-storey building is considered to be Canada’s finest example of Beaux-Arts railway architecture.
 It certainly impressed Britain's Prince of Wales, who declared, "You build your stations like we build our cathedrals", at its opening ceremony.

 Now: Union Station, Toronto, Ontario, Canada